-The risk is increased when you don't receive exercise therapy after tendinitis or an injury, and when you wear a sling for more than a few days without intermittent stretching.
+The frozen shoulder risk is increased when you don't receive exercise therapy after tendinitis or an injury, and when you wear a sling for more than a few days without intermittent stretching.
 About 10% of people with rotator cuff disorders develop frozen shoulder.
 Enforced immobility resulting from a stroke, heart condition, or surgery may also result in a frozen shoulder.
-Other conditions that raise the risk are thyroid disorders, Parkinson's disease, and diabetes (frozen shoulder affects 10% to 20% of people with diabetes).
+Other conditions that raise the risk of a frozen shoulder are thyroid disorders, Parkinson's disease

 If you think you have a frozen shoulder or are developing one, see your clinician or a shoulder expert for a physical exam.
 To assess your shoulder's range of motion, the clinician will ask you to perform various movements with your arm, such as reaching across your chest to touch the opposite shoulder or down your back to touch the opposite shoulder blade (the Apley scratch test).
 She or he may take x-rays to make sure there's no other underlying problem, such as arthritic changes or a dislocation.
 An MRI may be ordered to check for a rotator cuff tear.

-Treatment is focused on relieving pain and restoring the shoulder's normal range of motion.
-Your clinician may recommend an anti-inflammatory medication such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Anaprox).
+The treatment for a frozen shoulder is focused on relieving pain and restoring the shoulder's normal range of motion.
+Your clinician may recommend an anti-inflammatory medication such as aspirin, ibuprofen (Motrin, Advil), or naproxen (Aleve, Anaprox).
 An ice pack or bag of frozen vegetables applied to the shoulder for 10 to 15 minutes several times a day can also help with pain.
 You may be given a corticosteroid injection into the shoulder joint or soft tissues.
 But the cornerstone of treatment is physical therapy, concentrating first on exercises that stretch the joint capsule, and later, on strengthening exercises.
 A physical therapist can show you how far to push yourself and can teach you the appropriate exercises.
 Once you've learned your limitations, you can practice most of your exercises on your own at home.